 Which is the oldest language in the world?
-You might have wondered what the real answer of this question is.
+You might have wondered what the real answer to this question is.
 Let’s look at the top 10 oldest languages in the world and find out the development of human conversation over the centuries.

 Language has influenced human growth and, as a means of communication, it has facilitated conversation.
 Before the emergence of the language, human communication was done using hand gestures and primitive oral sounds.
 About 10,000 years ago, the idea of languages first developed, altering the path of human history.